-News from NW ADA Center – Idaho
+News from NW ADA Center Idaho

-For more information visit www.ADA.gov
+For more information about the ADA contact:

 Dana Gover, MPA, and ACTCP Certification, ADA Training and Technical Assistance Coordinator

 For more information about ADA Technical Assistance visit the NW ADA Center Idaho website: nwadacenter.org/idaho